pldimitrov/Rrd/README.md

 ##getVal(filename, consolidation function, step, timestamp)

 Returns a set of values (one for each data store) associated with a single timestamp.
-Reads small "chunks" of the RRA (see __rrd.cacheBlock__ parameter in source code) and uses a package-wide read-ahead cache implemented as an [environment](http://stat.ethz.ch/R-manual/R-devel/library/base/html/environment.html) object.
+Reads small "chunks" of the RRA (see the __rrd.cacheBlock__ constant in source code) and uses a package-wide read-ahead cache implemented as an [environment](http://stat.ethz.ch/R-manual/R-devel/library/base/html/environment.html) object.

     getVal("filename", "AVERAGE", 15, 1402231740)